 Do you look forward to spring each year?
-In addition to warmer temperatures, spring usually brings an explosion of color and beauty in the form of blooming flowers.
-If you're like many fans of nature, you can't wait until tulips and other spring flowers burst forth in all their glory.
+Many people do!
+After a long winter, the warmth of spring feels great.
+Spring also brings beauty in the form of blooming flowers.
+In many places, tulips, daffodils, and other spring flowers burst forth in all their glory.

-Many of our Wonder Friends already know that there's a difference between annuals and perennials.
-Some plants, called annuals, grow from seed, produce flowers, and die all in one year.
+Many Wonder Friends already know about annuals and perennials.
+Annual plants grow, bloom, and die all in one year.
 Perennials, on the other hand, can live for many years and flower many times.
-These are the plants that “come back” to bloom at about the same time year after year.
+They “come back” to bloom at about the same time year after year.

-There are some plants, though, that don’t flower at all.
-In fact, they’re some of the oldest plants in the world.
-Some of the earliest species of non-flowering plants first appeared nearly 400 million years ago.
-Scientists who study plants — called botanists — believe that the wide variety of flowering plants we see today evolved from these older forms of non-flowering plants.
+Many plants, though, don’t flower at all.
+And they’re some of the oldest plants in the world.
+The oldest non-flowering plants lived nearly 400 million years ago.
+Botanists believe that all the flowering plants we see today evolved from these ancient non-flowering plants.

-Botanists have identified 11 main types of non-flowering plants.
-They include the following: liverworts, mosses, hornworts, whisk ferns, club mosses, horsetails, ferns, conifers, cycads, ginkgo, and gnetophytes.
+Experts say there are 11 main types of non-flowering plants.
+They include liverworts, mosses, hornworts, whisk ferns, club mosses, horsetails, ferns, conifers, cycads, ginkgo, and gnetophytes.